Bernard A. Beauchane, age 85, of St. Cloud, died Sunday, September 15, 2019 at the St. Cloud Hospital.

 Dani Stack, Gerae Stack, Gary Ergen, Robert Stack, David Kelly, Michael Beauchane, Jim Merkl, and John Merkl will serve as pallbearers.
 Krista Elsenpeter and Sarah Goelz will provide music for the service.

-To plant a tree in memory of Bernard Anthony Beauchane, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Bernard Anthony Beauchane, please visit our tribute store.